adhi2k/Arcade-Labs-Solution/README.md

 ## License

-his project is Open Source—contributions are welcome!
+This project is Open Source—contributions are welcome!
 Fork the repository, suggest changes, or report issues to make it even better.

 ---

 ## Contact